 Find Cheap Homeowners Insurance Quotes in Your Area

-Most consumers are wearily familiar with the existence of financial fraud involving credit cards, Social Security scams, or email phishing scams.
-What might surprise many is the startlingly high incidence of fraudulent insurance claims.
+Most consumers are wearily familiar with the existence of financial fraud involving credit cards, Social Security scams and email phishing.
+But what might surprise many is the startlingly high incidence of fraudulent insurance claims.
 Indeed, among the range of transgressions involving financial deception, insurance fraud may be the sleeper crime.

 Insurance fraud losses totalled around $80 billion in 2016, according to estimates from the Coalition Against Insurance Fraud.
-That's about four times the $20 billion in losses due to global credit card fraud for that year.
-And the insurance problems are growing.
+That's about four times the $20 billion in losses due to global credit card fraud that year.
+And insurance fraud is growing.
 In Pennsylvania alone, auto insurance fraud increased by 34% in 2017.

 On occasion, outside parties try to purposefully cause accidents, such as hard braking to force a rear-ending scenario, in order to later file a claim with the other party’s insurance provider.
-Fortunately, these frauds are less prevalent than in some other countries.
+Fortunately, these frauds are less prevalent in the U.S. than in some other countries.

 Insurance companies have become adept at detecting fraud and creating systems to mitigate the issue.
 New efforts to make fraud detection smarter are in the works, including the use of artificial intelligence and machine learning to root out fraud attempts.
 Governments also play a role.

-Almost every state in the country (excluding Virginia and Oregon) has laws that criminalize insurance fraud specifically.
+Almost every state in the country (excluding Virginia and Oregon) has laws that criminalize insurance fraud.
 In most cases, these states classify insurance fraud as a felony that can result in hefty fines and years of jail time.
-Most of those states also have a government agency specifically devoted to rooting out fraud.
+Most of those states also have a government agency devoted to rooting out fraud.

-Fraud involving insurance is hardly a victimless crime.
-Its cost must be borne somewhere, and that includes a portion of the premiums that honest drivers or homeowners pay to cover those who are dishonest.
+Insurance fraud is hardly a victimless crime.
+Its costs must be borne somewhere, and that includes a portion of the premiums that honest drivers or homeowners pay to cover those who are dishonest.
 That can easily result in insurance rates that rise for everyone.